๐Ÿง—โ€โ™€๏ธSemiconductor Physics

 Self-Check Questions

-2. Compare edge and screw dislocations: how do their Burgers vectors differ relative to the dislocation line, and why does this make screw dislocations more mobile?
+2. Compare edge and screw dislocations: how do their Burgers vectors differ relative to the dislocation line, and why does this geometric difference make screw dislocations more mobile?

-3. If an FRQ asks you to explain why polycrystalline silicon has lower carrier mobility than single-crystal silicon, which defect types would you discuss and why?
+3. If asked to explain why polycrystalline silicon has lower carrier mobility than single-crystal silicon, which defect types would you discuss and why?

 4. A semiconductor device shows reduced efficiency due to carrier recombination.
 Would you suspect deep-level traps or shallow-level dopants?
 Explain the energy-level reasoning.

-5. Contrast how voids and precipitates affect mechanical properties—under what conditions might each form during semiconductor processing?
+5. Contrast how voids and precipitates affect mechanical properties.
+Under what processing conditions might each form during semiconductor fabrication?